IkhlasQass19/KNN-Sentiment-Analysis-French-spell-checker/README.md

 # KNN-Sentiment-Analysis
-The application of k-nearest neighbors classifier for any dataset (we give you statistics and all mesures) and for sentiment analysis (the input is text or voice ) using Vuejs and java  Spring boot:
+The application of k-nearest neighbors classifier for any dataset (we give you statistics and all mesures) and for sentiment analysis (the input is text or voice ) using Vuejs and java  Spring boot :

 Screens :

 ![Screen1](https://github.com/ikhlas1936/KNN-Sentiment-Analysis/assets/129891260/d2ad9b3c-f856-4da4-ac91-28e5d453974c)